 Our policy is one of inclusion and we welcome all applications.
 We do not disadvantage, either directly or indirectly, any child from a particular social or racial group, nor any child with a disability or special educational needs.
-We do not give priority to children on the basis of their Parents being members of staff or Governors.
 Elveden Academy is part of the Diocese of St Edmundsbury.

-This Admissions Policy refers to all applications for admission to the School in the period September 2020 to August 2021; i.e. children born between 1/9/2015 and 31/8/2016.
+This Admissions Policy refers to all applications for admission to the School in the period September 2023 to August 2024; i.e. children born between 1/9/2018 and 31/8/2019.
 The Governing Body of the School is the admissions authority.

 Application - Parents apply using the Local Authority's Normal Year of Entry Application Form (CAF1), and the blue Supplementary Information Form (SIF) - these are available on demand.
-Applications may be on a paper form or the LA on line form naming this School as one of the preferences.
+Applications may be on a paper form or the LA on line form naming this school as one of the preferences.
 The SIF is an opportunity to provide more details about reasons for applying to a church school; it is not compulsory and on its own does not constitute a valid application form

 The application (CAF) needs to be returned to the Local Authority (LA) Admissions Team.
-The Admissions Team, Endeavour House, 8 Russell Road, Ipswich, IP1 2BX or online via www.suffolk.gov.uk/admissions.
-The SIF and any letters of support should be returned to the school by 15th January 2020.
-Places will be allocated for the following school year, all children being admitted at the start of the autumn term in September 2020.
+The Admissions Team, Endeavour House, 8 Russell Road, Ipswich, IP1 2BX or online via www.suffolk.gov.uk/admissions.The SIF and any letters of support should be returned to the school by 1 5th January 2023.
+Places will be allocated for the following school year, all children being admitted at the start of the autumn term in September 2023.
 Forms received by 15th January are given equal consideration regardless of the date of receipt.

-For admission to the 2020/21 school year, and subsequent years, all children will be eligible for admission to Elveden CE Primary Academy full time in the September following their fourth birthday.
+For admission to the 2023/24 school year, and subsequent years, all children will be eligible for admission to Elveden CE Primary Academy full time in the September following their fourth birthday.